Understanding Catastrophic Forgetting in Language Models via Implicit Inference: Linear Regression Experiments

 \subsection{The effect of fine-tuning pretrained models}

-In practice, there is often a distributional mismatch between the tasks the model learned to solve during pretraining and the tasks of interest to an end user.
-For example, training for next token prediction over internet data doesn't naturally respond to human-written instructions or avoid outputting toxic content.
-Additionally, pre-training on all tasks is not a data-efficient nor compute-efficient method to improve performance on a specific target application.
+In practice, there is a distributional mismatch between the tasks learned during pretraining and the tasks of interest to an end user.
+For example, next token prediction over the internet doesn't naturally respond to human-written instructions or avoid outputting toxic content.
+Additionally, pre-training on all tasks is not a data nor compute efficient way of improving performance on a target application.

-The most common solution to these problems is to fine-tune the pretrained model over the tasks of interest.
-We replicate this in our controlled setup by targeting performance on the fixed set of discrete tasks in $\discretedist$ which requires the model to perform discrete regression (Equation~\ref{eq:discrete-regression}).
+The most common solution is to fine-tune the pretrained model over the tasks of interest.
+We replicate this in our controlled setup by targeting performance on the fixed set of discrete tasks in $\discretedist$, which requires the model to perform discrete regression (Equation~\ref{eq:discrete-regression}).
 Fine-tuning is necessary since pretraining is both inefficient and limited by the distributional mismatch.

-\paragraph{Fine-tuning helps for $\discretedist$ and hurts $\contdist$.} Fine-tuning the pretrained models from \refsec{pretrain} over $\discretedist$ rapidly improves performance on $\discretedist$, demonstrating the utility of fine-tuning.
-However, this also leads to large performance drops on $\contdist$.
-For example, as seen in \reffig{ft_over_training}, when we fine-tune a transformer pretrained over $\mixturedist$ for $\alpha=0.5$, the loss decreases on $\discretedist$ while it increases on $\contdist$.
-This is an instance of ``catastrophic forgetting'' \citep{catastrophicforgetting}, where fine-tuning a model to improve at one task causes it to worsen at other tasks.

-This performance drop could imply that the model can not perform ridge regression anymore.
-Thanks to our synthetic setup, we investigate how fine-tuning is affecting model predictions and utilize this understanding to recover lost performance on the continuous distribution.
+\paragraph{Fine-tuning helps for $\discretedist$ and hurts $\contdist$.} Fine-tuning the pretrained models from \refsec{pretrain} over $\discretedist$ rapidly improves performance on $\discretedist$.
+However, this also leads to large performance drops on $\contdist$ (pictured for $\alpha=0.5$ in \reffig{ft_over_training}).
+We note that this forgetting is unnecessary since we can find solutions which do not exhibit this drastic increase (\refapp{smaller_alpha_ft}).
+This is an instance of ``catastrophic forgetting'', where fine-tuning a model to improve at one task causes it to worsen at other tasks.
+Though this performance drop could imply that the model can not perform ridge regression anymore, we investigate how fine-tuning is affecting model predictions to recover lost performance on the continuous distribution.